How To Fix ‘Your Startup Disk Almost Full’ On Mac OS?

 This will show up the consumed and available disk space and also let you know about what’s eating up the used space.
 If you are running out of space, it’s time to delete some files or install a new hard drive.

-So, to keep up the performance of your Mac sustainable, here are some tips you should follow to clean startup disk on Mac. we have divided the methods in two parts as below:
+So, to keep up the performance of your Mac sustainable, here are some tips you should follow to clean the startup disk on Mac.

 Usually we think that cache files are useless, but it is far from being true.
 Cache files plays a vital role and helps a system to run and load programs quickly.
 But once that is done, your system generates some junk that will be there in your system until you delete them.
 The junk is created by the apps and system processes.
 Such temporary junk becomes permanent problem for hard drive and it once piled up can make your startup disk full.